 Exhibitions, installations and performances are held during the year.
 Underground artists and DJS come from all over to embrace the alternate lifestyle of this city.

 Whatever you do don’t miss visiting this quirky, vibrant part of town.
-It’s like nothing else I have ever seen!
+The Ljubljana street art is like nothing else I have ever seen!
 To say nothing of the fact that I was completely taken by surprise, but I was also fascinated by the expressive art.
 Why not explore it and decide for yourself if it is street art or graffiti?

 IF YOU ENJOYED THIS PLEASE PIN IT !